 - Establishes an efficient, transparent and user-friendly process to access data

 - Strictly complies with all university, federal and state rules and regulations regarding the handling, storage and use of clinical and other data

 Biomedical Data Science Hub

-The Biomedical Data Science Hub will collaborate with researchers, community stakeholders and the Data Integration team to use data more effectively and efficiently to improve health outcomes.
-These data scientists will work closely with researchers to conceptualize and design studies and methods, then analyze and interpret large datasets to find answers to important, timely local questions that inform clinical and public health practice.
+The Biomedical Data Science Hub collaborates with researchers, community stakeholders and the data integration team to use data more effectively and efficiently to improve health outcomes.
+These data scientists work closely with researchers to conceptualize and design studies and methods, then analyze and interpret large datasets to find answers to important, timely local questions that inform clinical and public health practice.

-To that end, this team of computer, information and statistical scientists will collaborate with researchers in four key areas:
+To that end, this team of computer, information and statistical scientists collaborates with researchers in four key areas:

 - Clinical and population health biostatistics, including clinical trials